samjulien/blog/_posts/2019-07-05-typescript-from-top-to-bottom-part-1-developing-an-api-with-nestjs.markdown

 }
 ```

-[Pipe](https://docs.nestjs.com/pipes) are Nest.js components that are useful for validation.
+[Pipes](https://docs.nestjs.com/pipes) are Nest.js components that are useful for validation.
 For your API, you are going to create a pipe that verifies if the data sent to a method matches its DTO.
-As pipes can be used by several controllers, you will create a directory called `common` inside `src` and a file called `validation.pipe.ts` that looks like this:
+As pipes can be used by several controllers, you will create a directory called `common` inside `src` and a file called `validation.pipe.ts` inside it that looks like this:

 ```typescript
 import { BadRequestException } from '@nestjs/common';